Ramsey properties and extending partial automorphisms for classes of finite structures: Free amalgamation classes are Ramsey

-A relational structure $\str{A}$ is {\em irreducible} if every pair of vertices belongs to some tuple in a relation of $\str{A}$.
-It is well known that every free amalgamation class $\K$ of relational structures can be equivalently described as a class of finite structures that contains no copies of structures from a fixed family $\F$ of irreducible relational structures.
+As mentioned before, a relational structure $\str{A}$ is {\em irreducible} if every pair of vertices belongs to some tuple in a relation of $\str{A}$.
+It is well known that every free amalgamation class $\K$ of relational structures can be equivalently described as a class of finite structures that contains no copies of structures from a fixed family $\F$ of irreducible relational structures (see, for example, \cite{Hubicka2016}).
 In fact the family $\F$ consists of all minimal structures not belonging to class $\K$.
 This easy observation explains the correspondence of Theorem~\ref{thm:NRoriginal} and Theorem~\ref{thm:NR}.

-Our construction is based on the following refinement of the notion of irreducible structure in the context of structures with partial functions (which allows us to strengthen the construction in~\cite{Hubicka2016}):
+Our construction is based on the following refinement of the notion of irreducible structure in the context of structures with functions (which allows us to strengthen the construction in~\cite{Hubicka2016}):